 Add Mom's height and Dad's height MINUS 5in.
 (13cm) and divide by two.

 It should be noted that whatever number the formula predicts is simply an estimate.
 These numbers are far from reliable.
-Too many factors are at play in a child's development to predict a guaranteed height.
+Too many factors are at play in a child's development to make an accurate prediction.
 Everything from environmental influences, proper or poor nutrition, and bone growth can affect your child's growth.

 Give it a try, parents!
 It may be spot on, or it may be a few inches off but it does offer a rough estimation in most cases.

-It should be noted that the height of a child tends to decrease in younger siblings.
-Also, the aforementioned factors can affect your child's potential height.
+It should be noted that how tall your child is tends to decrease in younger siblings.
+Also, the aforementioned factors can affect your child's potential.
 In any case, this formula is fun and exciting for parents and can yield accurate results!